← All Conditions

 Why has my diagnosis taken so long?

 Because the clue is a pattern that crosses two specialties.
 The chest symptoms are seen by respiratory or emergency teams, the periods by gynaecology, and the link between them — the cyclical timing — is easy to miss when no single clinician sees the whole picture.
-A BJOG 2024 study found a diagnostic delay of more than five years is common.
+In the UK, endometriosis takes an average of around nine years to diagnose (Endometriosis UK, 2025), and for thoracic endometriosis the delay is often longer still.
 This is a structural recognition gap, not a failing on your part, and once the timing is joined up the diagnosis usually follows quickly.

 What does treatment involve?